Sazie101/Sazie101/README.md

 I'm currently a student at MITT, honing my skills in software development.
 I have loved coding and working with techonology ever since I was introduced to it in the 9th grade.
 Ever since then, I have expanded my skill sets and I have learned how to use a multitude of coding languages including C#, Python, HTML/CSS and Javascript.

 I am constantly on the path of learning expanding my knowledge in the world of programming.
-I feel very passionite about the field of computer science and would love to one day be able to contribute to it.
+I feel very passionate about the field of computer science and would love to one day be able to contribute to it.
 I will be posting some of my best works and documenting my journey and I would love it if you would follow along.